 A real businessman always aims to stay ahead of the curve.

 In one way, it is an advantageous situation for you as there will not be considerable competition for your business in mobile marketing.

-If not today, at least tomorrow your industry may start voicing through mobile marketing.
+If not today, at least tomorrow your industry may realize about their mobile marketing myths and start voicing through mobile marketing.

 If you wait till your competitors start, you are sharing your potential business through mobile marketing with them.

 Therefore, you need to take action before anyone does to experience the most benefits.

 The present and future are of mobile marketing.

 So, do not lose out your business by believing in such mobile marketing myths.

 Mobiles are going to be the first point of contact between you and your customers.